lowne/xCodea/README.md

 # xCodea

-A live execution environment for large Codea projects.
+A live coding environment for large Codea projects.

 ### Why